MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-vdi.md

 Defender for Endpoint supports non-persistent VDI session onboarding.

-There might be associated challenges when onboarding VDIs.
+There might be associated challenges when onboarding VDI instances.
 The following are typical challenges for this scenario:

 - Instant early onboarding of a short-lived session, which must be onboarded to Defender for Endpoint prior to the actual provisioning.
 - The device name is typically reused for new sessions.

+In a Virtual desktop infrastructure (VDI) environment, VDI instances can have short lifespans.
 VDI devices can appear in Defender for Endpoint portal as either:

-- Single entry for each device.
+- Single portal entry for each VDI instance.
+If the VDI instance was already onboarded to Microsoft Defender for Endpoint and at some point deleted then  recreated with the same host name, a new object representing this VDI instance will NOT be created in the portal.

   > [!NOTE]
   > In this case, the *same* device name must be configured when the session is created, for example using an unattended answer file.

-- Multiple entries for each device - one for each session.
+- Multiple entries for each device - one for each VDI instance.

 The following steps will guide you through onboarding VDI devices and will highlight steps for single and multiple entries.